pramotepon/laravel-vue-survey/README.md

 3. Run `composer install`
 4. Create database
 5. Copy `.env.example` into `.env` file and adjust parameters
+6. Run `php artisan migrate` for create migrations table.
-6. Run `php artisan serve` to start the project at http://localhost:8000
+7. Run `php artisan serve` to start the project at http://localhost:8000

 #### Frontend
 1. Navigate to `vue` folder using terminal